Joy Morton: Brand names

 Among Morton's brands are Morton Salt and Argo Starch.
 Morton also supported the development of the teleprinter and formed the Morkrum company with the inventor Howard Krum.
 The company was later renamed to Morkrum-Kleinschmidt, then to Teletype Corporation.
 It was sold to American Telephone & Telegraph Company in 1930 for $30,000,000.

-Civic duties
+Civic contributions

 Morton took an active interest in the future of Chicago, chairing the Chicago Commercial Club’s railway terminal committee for Daniel Burnham's and Edward Bennett’s 1909 Plan of Chicago.
 Morton also served on the Chicago Plan Commission for 25 years and was a staunch advocate of inland waterway transportation and building air rights.
 His advocacy of air rights in Chicago helped make possible the construction of buildings above railway lines, such as the Merchandise Mart.
 Throughout his life, Morton believed that inland waterways were essential to the development of commerce and to the growth of cities.
 Morton Salt was the last firm to use the Illinois and Michigan Canal and the Hennepin Canal to transport goods from Chicago to the Quad Cities via the Mississippi River before the United States entered into World War I.